Arkansas Trucking Jobs

 Salary and Career Outlook

 Arkansas currently has around 30,000 residents who are employed as professional drivers.
-Average earnings are slightly more than $38,000, but may vary heavily due to type of freight drivers haul.
-Data from BLS.gov.
+Average earnings are slightly more than $36,000 a year according to 2012 data provided by the BLS.gov, but salaries may vary heavily due to type of freight drivers haul.

 There are more and more opportunities becoming available in Arkansas and around the country.
 The career outlook is set to increase by 21 percent by 2020.
 With more opportunities, you can determine where you want to work and with whom – and even help to control how much you earn.
 This is why it’s so important to look at all of your options before you accept a position.